How to Estimate Equipment Cost in Construction and Compaction Equipment

 So what variables should you be factoring in when calculating the cost of your equipment?

-• Project Duration: Construction projects cost money, and the longer they go, the more they cost.
+- Project Duration: To complete a construction project, you need money, and the longer it takes, the more it costs.
 It’s that simple.
 The longer the project, the more money you’ll end up spending on equipment in the long run.
-The longer a project goes on, the more likely it is that you’ll encounter various indirect costs.
+The longer a project goes on, the more likely it is that you’ll encounter various indirect costs, for instance, labor costs associated with handling the equipment.
 On the other hand, shorter construction timelines can incur more costs thanks to a much more demanding rate of spending to get things done quickly.

-• Location and Site Conditions: No two worksites are exactly the same, and the makeup of the land you’re working on can throw up countless issues you’ll need to factor in.
+- Location and Site Conditions: No two worksites are the same, and the makeup of the land you’re working on can throw up countless issues you’ll need to factor in.
 If you’re compacting on a fairly standard piece of ground, fine.
-But odds are there are some challenges in the way which make your worksite unique, and with these challenges come additional costs.
+But odds are, there are some challenges in the way that make your worksite unique, and with these challenges come additional costs.

 The formula might be simple, but the real trick when estimating equipment costs for construction is factoring in everything else.
 How old is the equipment?
 How complex and specialised is it?
 Are you renting or buying?
 Where are you carrying out your construction?
 How long will it take?
 Because if you take all of the external factors and variables into account, the process will be a smooth and a successful one.